-Figure 20 shows a C major scale.
-As it is a C major scale this scale starts and finishes on a C, so this is called the "Base Note".
-The next note is a tone above the base note, i.e. a whole step above, which in this case is a D. The note above the D is a tone above it again, and is therefore an E. Then an F as it is a semitone above E, and so on and so forth until the scale is complete.
+The above image shows a C major scale.
+This scale starts and finishes on a C, and therefore the C is called the base note.
+The next note is a tone above the base note, i.e. a whole step above, which in this case is a D. The note above the D is a tone above it again, and is therefore an E. Then an F as it is a semitone above E. It follows the TTSTTTS pattern as discuss above until the scale is complete.

-As all major scales have the same interval pattern it is easy to compile other major scales.
-For example we could compile the E major scale as shown in figure 21.
+As all major scales have the same interval pattern, it’s easy to compile other major scales.
+For example we could compile the E major scale as shown below:

-For the E major scale we would start from the E, i.e. the base note, and follow the same interval pattern as before (TTSTTTS).
-The red keys in figure 21 show 1 octave of the E major scale, and the blue keys represent notes in other octaves.
+For the E major scale we would start from the E, i.e. the base note, and follow the same interval pattern as before.
+The red keys above show 1 octave of the E major scale, and the blue keys represent notes in other octaves.